mongrov/roverz/src/models/readme.md

   * Group
      * avatar to be moved outside as well - as this is tight coupling
      * GroupManager - updateNoMoreMessages - can it be a candidate for Group setter
+     * findRootMessage - shall we cache it in datastructure, so after we compute, we need not again
+     * findMissingMessages - why do we check likes ?
   * Message
      * original - should be removed
   * RemoteFile